 - Constant definition: new constant must be defined using old constants.
 No recursion!
 Subtle side condition concerning types.

-- Type definition: new type must be isomorphic to a "subset" S of an existing type ρ.
+- Type definition: new type must be isomorphic to a "subset" S of an existing type $\rho$ .
 Not possible to define any type that is "structurally" richer than the types one already has.
 But HOL is rich enough.

 '''

 say as follows:

 '''

 '''

 constdefs

 '''

 '''

-PLUS::[even,even] => even (infix1 56)
+PLUS::[even,even] => even (infixl 56)

 '''

-'''

-PLUS_def "PLUS ==
+PLUS\def "PLUS ==

-'''

-'''

 %xy.
-Abs_Even (Rep_Even(x)+Rep_Even(x))"

-'''
+Abs\Even (Rep\Even(x)+Rep\Even(x))"

 Note that we chose to use names even and Even, but we could have used the same name twice as well.

 17 Mathematics in the Isabelle/HOL Library: Introduction

+Isabelle/HOL at Work

 We have seen how the mechanism of conservative extensions works in principle.

 For several lectures, we will now look at theories of the Isabelle/HOL library, all built by conservative extensions and modelling significant portions of mathematics.

 Sets: The Basis of Principia Mathematica

 Sets are ubiquitious in mathematics: